 Reading the smallprint at Hexclad, you’ll note that this warranty doesn’t apply to surface imperfections from general wear and tear.

-For a PTFE coating on a product where you’re told you can use high heat and metal utensils with abandon, those surface imperfections are likely to stack up fast.
+For a PTFE or ceramic coating on a product where you’re told you can use high heat and metal utensils with abandon, those surface imperfections are likely to stack up fast.
 But they aren’t covered under the warranty.

 The one good thing I can say about Hexclad is that the pans are made with a robust 3-ply stainless steel body over an aluminum core.
 This is a good way to make cookware as it better resists warping and temperature shocks and doesn’t expose you to aluminum when the surface coating wears away.